 The truth is, it’s not an easy thing to quantify what you are looking for in a Casino Host, particularly if the candidate in question has never been a host before.
-Read this summary, to see if you agree, and then download the Interview Questions at the end of this page.
+Read this summary, to see if you agree, and then and click to download the interview questions.

 A People Person

 When you interview any host candidate, the thing you are looking for is a natural tendency to be a “people person.”

 Ask questions about specific customers the candidate remembers and why.
 This sort of question works whether you are interviewing someone who has been a host before or not, even if the background of your candidate doesn’t include customer service.
 Recent college graduates should have some sort of work experience (summer jobs, internships) where they had to provide a product or service to someone.
 That is what you need to tap into to determine whether they are truly attuned to people as individuals.
 If they are not, keep looking!

 Taking any new job can make someone anxious.
 Taking a new job where one is responsible for the needs and wants of a casino’s very best players is daunting even on a good day.
 An angry high roller is of critical importance and a host using a negative approach is likely to fuel the fire; then nobody wins.
 Devise some interview questions specifically geared to identify whether the prospective host is one who sees things in a positive light most of the time.
 Ask about a difficult situation with a co-worker or customer and how it was resolved.
 Whether the candidate solved the problem on his or her own or if it needed to be escalated, how he or she tells the story will give you some insights into a “glass half-full” mentality (or not).
 If the glass isn’t at least half full, this candidate isn’t the one you want.